 When you first connect your Amazon account to Sellbrite, you will be given the option to connect FBA as well.

 If you have already connected your Amazon account and now want to connect FBA, navigate to Settings > App Store, then click the "Setup" button for FBA.

 Use the toggle to enable FBA and a prompt will appear, confirming that you want to enable this feature.
 Click "Enable."

 Once connected, Sellbrite will automatically create an FBA warehouse location for you.

 Sellbrite will automatically begin downloading your FBA inventory and will assign your inventory to the appropriate products, or create new products in your catalog if necessary.

 The FBA warehouse location (and any other warehouse locations) will be shown on all of your Sellbrite products, whether or not you have FBA inventory for the product.

-The new FBA warehouse location will be added to your list of Warehouse Locations on the Channel Settings page for each of your channels.
+The new FBA warehouse location will be added to your list of Warehouse Locations in the Channel Settings page for each of your channels.

-Finally, once FBA has been enabled in Sellbrite, your Amazon FBA orders will also begin importing into the Orders page of your Sellbrite account, allowing Sellbrite to record and report on your FBA sales and transact your FBA inventory accordingly.
-It's important to know that these Amazon FBA orders will be included in the monthly order volume associated with your Sellbrite subscription.
+Lastly your Amazon FBA orders will also begin importing into the Orders page of your Sellbrite account, allowing Sellbrite to record and report on your FBA sales and transact your FBA inventory accordingly.
+Amazon orders that are fulfilled by Amazon will NOT be counted towards your overall order volume.